 Lashon Hara is also akin to idolatry, as we said, one fabricates a "setting it straight" scenario in his psyche when he derides another.
 In his fantasies he feels that through Lashon Hara, he got even.
 But in fact, nothing transpired at all, just as nothing is true about the belief in idols hearing one's prayers.
 In Lashon Hara and idolatry, one accepts imagination as reality.

-What's worse, is that Lashon Hara eventually makes a person deny God, as King David said, "They say, 'We will grow mighty with our tongues; our lips are with us, who can rule us (Psalms 12:5)'!"
-One feels through speech, he attained power over reality; he has created statements heard by others and in his fantasy, he equates his words with true reality.
-Their is an invincible feeling sensed by one who speaks.
+What's worse, is that Lashon Hara eventually makes a person deny God, as King David said, "They say, 'We will grow mighty with our tongues; our lips are with us, who can rule us!”
+(Psalms 12:5) One feels through speech, he attained power over reality; he has created statements heard by others and in his fantasy, he equates his words with true reality.
+There is an invincible feeling sensed by one who speaks.
 This is the message King David revealed to us.

 Great sins are where we deviate from God in the most severe degree.
 This occurs when a major component of our beings is sinful.
 Our major components of soul, instincts and ego are the focus in the big 3 sins, and in Lashon Hara.